nikoskalogridis/streamerbrainz/examples/PLEXAMP_QUICKSTART.md

 - Don't commit to git
 - **Use systemd encrypted credentials** (see `SETUP_CREDENTIALS.md`)
 - Or use `-plex-token-file` with restricted permissions (chmod 600)
-- Never use `-plex-token` flag in production service files
+- Always store tokens in files, never on command line

 ⚠️ **Webhook endpoint:**
 - Currently unauthenticated